MahimnDave29/Healthcare-Claims-and-Fraud-Analysis/README.md

 ## Insights:
 Age:
-Uniform distribution across all age groups
+Uniform distribution across all age groups.
-No age bias in claims
+No age bias in claims.
 Amount Billed:
-Right-skewed distribution
+Right-skewed distribution.
 Presence of high-cost outliers
 Length of Stay:
 Most patients have short stays